SAP-archive/teched2021-DEV161/exercises/exPrep/README.md

 ![](/exercises/exPrep/images/Prep_04.png)

 The Role and Role Collection have been defined by yourself (without your knowledge though) by using the Low-Code Perspective.
 You can change it any time later on, but we will not cover this in this session.
+The assigned Role Collection allows your user to access the deployed services.

 Next we will test our deployed apps.